 Water resistance offers a lot of benefits!
 Not only is it incredibly smooth, but it’s also surprisingly strong.

-Water rowers like the Mr. Captain also provide a lot of versatility simply by adding or subtracting water.
+Water rowing machines like the Mr. Captain also provide a lot of flexibility for adjusting intensity levels since you can simply add or subtract water.

-The more water you add into the tank, the harder it becomes for the paddles to displace it, so you feel like you’re rowing a boat with passengers.
+The more water you add to the tank, the harder it becomes for the paddles to displace the water, so you feel like you’re rowing a boat with passengers.
 Take water out, and the water displacement requires far less energy, so it feels like you’re in a single-person boat.

-During my research, I found a lot of people praising the water rower for its workout quality.
-As one user said, “If you row correctly you’ll feel it in your core, legs, arms, and back; great full body workout!”
+As one Mr. Captain user said, “If you row correctly you’ll feel it in your core, legs, arms, and back; great full body workout!”

-Now, it’s important to note that the originator of this design, WaterRower, is known to offer one of the smoothest rowing motions on the market.
+WaterRower is known for offering one of the smoothest rowing motions on the market.
 So how does the Mr. Captain compare?
+Most seem to think it lives up to the WR.

-A lot of reviewers also love how soothing the rower sounds.
-Instead of the whirring of a fan (with air rowers), the water inside the tank splashes around and generates an almost white noise-like sound that is surprisingly calming.
+As for water rowers, in general, folks love the sounds these machines make.
+Instead of the whirring of a fan (with air rowing machines), the water inside the tank splashes around and generates an almost white noise-like sound that is surprisingly calming.
 Some people actually called the noise “meditative”.

 The noise level is also much lower with a water rower like the Mr. Captain Rowing Machine.
 You can watch TV, listen to an audiobook, or enjoy music out loud while working out.